gpowen/gpowen.github.io/works.md

 permalink: /works/
 ---

-# Data Visualization Final Project
+# Data Visualization Final Project: YouTube Data Using Tuber
-Ideally would use Shiny here (as seen below, Assignment 7)!

 ## Visualizations
 All visualizations depict the most used keywords taken from YouTube comment sections.